Vietnam.vn - Nền tảng quảng bá Việt Nam

 Students learn about the Ho Chi Minh campaign.
 Photo: Le Nguyen

-"Through organizing experiential activities like this, we hope to change the way of teaching and learning, so that students can understand more about the traditions of the nation, thereby fostering love for their homeland and country," said Mr. Hieu.
+"Through organizing experiential activities like this, we hope to change the way of teaching and learning, so that students can understand more about the nation's traditions, thereby fostering love for their homeland and country," said Mr. Hieu.

 This is also an opportunity for teachers to exchange and share better methods of teaching History.